 This is grandma’s recipe for the softest and most delicious Easter Bread!
 Share it with your family and make your kids happy with colorful eggs.

-The taste and texture is actually very similar to Challah Bread only it uses milk instead of water as liquid for the dough.
+We absolutely love Easter Bread.
+The taste and texture of it is actually very similar to Challah Bread only it uses milk instead of water as liquid for the dough.
 Plus, a proper Easter Bread obviously needs to function as an Easter egg nest, too, right?
+It’s downright adorable.

 - Your liquid is either too hot and killed the yeast.